-Those bonus points can cover a round-trip fare to many destinations.
+Not only will you get to fly a travel companion for the cost of taxes and fees, those bonus points can cover a round-trip fare to many destinations.
 Southwest recently started flying to Hawaii, and you could use the Southwest Premier card's sign-up bonus to purchase a Wanna Get Away round-trip ticket between Los Angeles and Honolulu in September.

 Earning the Companion Pass